whitelizard/archmage-client/README.md

 # archmage-client
-Socket and session classes for connecting to an ARCHMAGE server
+Socket and session classes for connecting to an ARCHMAGE server.